cxlso/ESP-NOW_GH/README.md

 ## Acknowledgements

-Project developped in collaboration with Milad Gholamifard at the [School of Architecture of Florida Atlantic University](https://www.fau.edu/artsandletters/architecture/).
+Project developed in collaboration with Milad Gholamifard at the [School of Architecture of Florida Atlantic University](https://www.fau.edu/artsandletters/architecture/).

 <!-- Shields and link definitions -->